 Brexit and the pet travel scheme

-When Britain leaves the EU on 29th March 2019 there are three potential outcomes for the UK to be ‘listed’ with regard to pets travelling abroad.
+When Britain leaves the EU, there are three potential outcomes for how the UK will be ‘listed’ with regards to pets travelling abroad.

 Potential Outcome 1

 The UK becomes a Part 1 listed country.

 If the UK ends up as a Part 1 listed country, the set-up with regards to pet passports & rabies vaccinations will remain pretty much as it is at the moment.
 Very little will change.

 The UK becomes a Part 2 listed country.

 If the UK ends up as a Part 2 listed country, all the current passport regulations would still apply but animals would also require a Model Health Certificate to travel.